Five ways to look after your ears

 While noisy occupations such as working in factories, mines or industrial settings used to be the most common cause of hearing problems, health and safety rules have helped to make these less hazardous.

 These days, it is what we choose to do in our leisure time that causes the biggest threat to our hearing.
-Listening to loud music through our phones or MP3 players – as well as attending indoor or outdoor gigs – can all cause irreversible damage.
+Listening to loud music through headphones – as well as attending indoor or outdoor concerts – can all cause irreversible damage.

 The NHS says that you’ve been listening to a noise that’s too loud or for too long if you have ringing in your ears or dull hearing afterwards, and gives a handy rule of thumb: “if you can’t talk to someone two metres away without shouting, the noise level could be damaging”.